 We’ll be addressing two issues reported in Google Merchant Centre:

-2. “add your product’s globally valid gtin”
+- “add your product’s globally valid GTIN”

 To begin, we advise that you watch the video below, which goes over what a GTIN is and why you need it for Google Shopping.
 If not, let’s go over it quickly before we begin.

-What is GTIN?
+What is a GTIN?

-Just to summarise, GTIN stands for Global Trade Identification Number.
-Google has access to a huge database of every product on the internet.
-If it has a GTIN, or a unique identification number, then Google knows exactly what that product is, it knows that it should have one, and it does have one (usually).
+Google has access to a vast database containing information about every product available on the internet.
+If a product has a Global Trade Identification Number (GTIN) or a unique identification number, Google can precisely identify it.
+In such cases, Google knows exactly what the product is, and recognises that it should have a unique identifier, and typically, it does have one.

-GTIN typically is just the barcode on the product.
-So if you’re selling a mobile phone, the GTIN is the barcode on the box.
-If it’s a book, it’s an ISBN number.
-So, if you’re selling these products, go over to your stockroom, and you’ll find the ID on your products there.
-If you’re buying the products from somewhere else, that ID should be available from your supplier.
-The GTINs exist for millions of products but not every product has one, so if you make a product yourself, or it is a small manufacturer then it probably doesn’t have a GTIN.
-But if it does have a GTIN and Google knows about it, then you have to include that data.
-It is not optional, you must include it.
+The GTINs exist for millions of products, but not every product has one.
+If you make a product yourself or it is a small manufacturer, then it probably doesn’t have one.
+But if it does have a Global Trade Identification Number and Google knows about it, then you have to include that data.
+It is not optional; you must include it.

 Final Attributes

 So if you look at this example here, there is a feed coming from the website.
 Remember, the data is in the database, so on the website, the data is being output by a feed (or an API if you’re using something like Shopify) and that is being pulled into the Merchant Centre.
-This data is coming directly from the database on the website.
+This data is coming directly from the website.

 In this case, however, it is looking at the product and saying that his GTIN number is incorrect and is in fact the GTIN that Google has entered.
 It’s analysing the data from the database and not matching it up with the GTIN that Google has in its database.
-Google is cross-referencing the GTIN with the product that’s on the page, and saying that that ID is x, but the database is declaring it to be y.
-That is why it is being flagged as an invalid GTIN and you’re most being asked to “add your product’s globally valid gtin”
+Google is cross-referencing the GTIN with the product that’s on the page, and saying that that ID is x, but the data store is declaring it to be y.
+That is why it is being flagged as an invalid GTIN and you’re most being asked to “add your product’s globally valid GTIN”

 Is my GTIN different for different variations of a product?